 IPv6 addresses are represented as eight groups of four hexadecimal digits with the groups being separated by colons, for example 2001:0db8:0000:0042:0000:8a2e:0370:7334.

 During the transition from IPv4 to IPv6, it is likely that your ISP will provide you with both an IPv4 and an IPv6 address.

-It is possible for you to connect to your STORM server via your IPv4 or your IPv6 address so it is important that you whitelist both address, the link below will show the addresses that your have been assigned by your ISP.
+It is possible for you to connect to your STORM server via your IPv4 or your IPv6 address so it is important that you allow both addresses.
+The link below will show the addresses that you have been assigned by your ISP.
 Please add both addresses to the allowed IP list (click here for a guide on how).